-His mother, who opened a small store to make ends meet, and a Presbyterian clergyman provided Hamilton with a basic education, and he learned to speak fluent French.
+His mother, who opened a small store to make ends meet, and a Presbyterian clergyman provided Hamilton with basic education, and he learned to speak fluent French.
 About the time of his mother’s death in 1768, he became an apprentice clerk in a mercantile establishment at Christiansted, St. Croix, whose proprietor became one of his benefactors.
 Recognizing his ambition and superior intelligence, they raised a fund for his education.

 In 1772, bearing letters of introduction, Hamilton traveled to New York City.
 Patrons he met there arranged for him to attend Barber’s Academy at Elizabethtown (present Elizabeth), New Jersey.
 During this time, he met and stayed for a while at the home of William Livingston, who would one day be a fellow signer of the Constitution.
-Late the next year, 1773, Hamilton entered King’s College (later Columbia College and University) in New York City, but the American Revolution interrupted his studies.
+Late the following year, 1773, Hamilton entered King’s College (later Columbia College and University) in New York City, but the American Revolution interrupted his studies.

 Hamilton then read law at Albany and quickly entered practice, but public service soon attracted him.
 He was elected to the Continental Congress in 1782-83.
 In the latter year, he established a law office in New York City.
 Because of his interest in strengthening the central government, he represented his state at the Annapolis Convention in 1786, where he urged the calling of the Constitutional Convention.

 In 1787 Hamilton served in the legislature, which appointed him as a delegate to the convention.
-He played a surprisingly small part in the debates, apparently because he was frequently absent on legal business.
+He played a surprisingly small part in the debates because he was frequently absent on legal business.
 His extreme nationalism put him at odds with most of the delegates, and he was frustrated by the conservative views of his two fellow delegates from New York.
 He did, however, sit on the Committee of Style, and he was the only one of the three delegates from his state who signed the finished document.
-Hamilton’s part in New York’s ratification the next year was substantial, though he felt the Constitution was deficient in many respects.
+Hamilton’s part in New York’s ratification the following year was substantial, though he felt the Constitution was deficient in many respects.
 Against determined opposition, he waged a strenuous and successful campaign, including collaboration with John Jay and James Madison in writing The Federalist.
 In 1787 Hamilton was again elected to the Continental Congress.

 In 1802 Hamilton and his family moved into The Grange, a country home he had built in a rural part of Manhattan not far north of New York City.
-But the expenses involved and investments in northern land speculations seriously strained his finances.
+But the expenses and investments in northern land speculations seriously strained his finances.

-Meanwhile, when Jefferson and Aaron Burr tied in Presidential electoral votes in 1800, Hamilton threw valuable support to Thomas Jefferson.
+Meanwhile, when Thomas Jefferson and Aaron Burr tied in Presidential electoral votes in 1800, Hamilton threw valuable support to Thomas Jefferson.
 In 1804, when Burr sought the governorship of New York, Hamilton again managed to defeat him.
-That same year, Burr, taking offense at remarks he believed to have originated with Hamilton, challenged him to a duel, which took place at present Weehawken, New Jersey on July 11.
+That same year, Burr, taking offense at remarks he believed to have originated with Hamilton, challenged him to a duel, which took place at present Weehawken, New Jersey, on July 11.
 Mortally wounded, Hamilton died the next day.
 He was in his late forties at death.
 He was buried in Trinity Churchyard in New York City.